bhashaboinaramu/SQL_Projects/README.md

 step 2) Learn SQL DDL, DML, DCL,TCL and DQL commands.

--- work on constraints, Operators like logical, assignement.
+-- work on constraints null, not null, unique, PK,FK, check, work on Operators like logical, assignement.
--- work like operator, wild card characters.
+-- work on like operator, wild card characters.

 step 3) work on string, number, mathematical function.